Woodchips 2.jpeg

 rsc2YV2ST96HSC+vIBCg5Q.jpg

 What happens if we can no longer attend Silver Oaks at some point and transition into public school or another private school?
 Will my child be prepared?
 Yes!
 Your child will be prepared to achieve academically in another school.
 Our instructional standards and objectives will not deviate far from those of a traditional public school classroom.
 Our goal will be to teach everyone at their grade-level or higher by nationally recognized standards.
 It is our approach that will differ from other schools.
 In our experience, a lot of the rigor schools strive for is lost in the large classroom sizes, lack of social-emotional learning, and rigidity of curriculum.
 Our school is designed specifically to overcome these challenges.
-With very small classes, strategic instruction, and classrooms that meet social and emotional needs, we have more time for unstructured indoor and outdoor play, and the ability to have true brain breaks and move our bodies!
+With small classes, strategic instruction, and classrooms that meet social and emotional needs, we have more time for unstructured indoor and outdoor play, and the ability to have true brain breaks and move our bodies!

 Do you take Fall birthdays in your Kindergarten class?
 In order to enroll in our school, your child MUST turn 5 by September 1st.
 If your child turns 5 by Oct 1st, you may apply for an exception.
 However, you or a caregiver will be required to stay with your child until their 5th birthday.
 Exceptions are not considered until the summer.